 Effects of Space on the Human Body

-On Earth and in space we must maintain our health to perform our everyday tasks well — from homework to playing ball to mowing the lawn to building a space station.
+On Earth and in space we must maintain our health to perform our everyday tasks well.
 We need to eat well, exercise, stay clean, get enough sleep, relax, avoid too much sun, and more!
 While there are many commonalities for staying healthy shared by children and astronauts, living and working in space puts some unique twists on health issues.

 Astronauts need well-balanced diets as well, but they face some special challenges caused by changes in the way their bodies function in space.

 Expedition Science Officer Ed Lu uses chopsticks to hold a piece of food and with a drink packet floating in front of him.

 Getting Enough to Eat.
 Many astronauts find that they are just not as hungry or the food is not as appetizing, or they are too busy to eat when they are in space.
 Most lose about 5% of their weight during a typical Space Station stay of 4 to 6 months.
 While not life threatening at these levels, they are encouraged by the medical team to eat balanced meals even when they are not hungry, and to eat higher calorie foods.
 To help ensure appetizing menus, the astronauts taste-test the food and select their personal menus well before blasting off into space.
 Menu selections help design meals that are balanced with the needed amount of vitamins, minerals and calories.